Performing Arts

 Tina Turner

 Tina Turner, who has African American heritage, was born Anna Mae Bullock into a sharecropping family in Nutbush, Tennessee.
 Her parents, Zelma and Floyd Bullock, fought constantly and eventually, when Tina was about 11, Zelma left the family.
 Floyd remarried, but he too abandoned his family, leaving his teenage girls with relatives.
-After Tina's sister Alline moved to St Louis, Tina went to live with their Grandmother.
-When Tina was 16, she felt stifled by the small town of Nutbush and, encouraged by Alline she too moved St Louis and re-connected with her mother.
+When Tina was 16, she felt stifled by the small town of Nutbush and, encouraged by her sister, set out to St Louis to be with her sister and mother.

 It was in Club Manhattan, St Louis, that Anna met Ike Turner of the Kings of Rhythm and became Tina Turner.
 Within months of Tina performing with the group, the Kings of Rhythm had a hit record.
 Soon the group became the Ike and Tina Turner Review.